About the TradeByte category

 Input Transformer

-Any transformer’s set here will be executed after the Request Parameters loaded.
-So, you basically can add any transformer to provide and transform the request parameters into anything you need either as path parameters and/or as query parameters of an entity.
+Any transformers set here will be executed after the Request Parameters are loaded.
+So, you basically can add any transformer to provide and manipulate the request parameters into anything you need, either as path parameters and/or as query parameters of an entity.

 HTTP Client